Skip to navigation

 Pilgrims bathing on the beach in Puri

-The downside to Indian life hit me on Sunday 25th January.
-Both Eric and I woke up during the night and threw up copiously, and spent almost all of the next day in bed, making various trips to our en suite.
-Obviously we had eaten or drunk something suspect, but of course it was impossible to tell exactly what.
-India, however, is a particularly unpleasant place to get gastric complications, because wherever you go people are spitting their pan in the street2, pissing on the pavement, cooking goodness knows what in smoky barbecues, and generally not helping the situation as you stumble down the street, clutching your guts.
-However, by this stage I'd become pretty philosophical about illness, so when I woke up on the Monday, feeling much better, I decided to make my plans for the next few days.
+The downside to Indian life hit me on the Sunday.
+Both Eric and I woke up during the night and threw up copiously, before spending almost all of the next day in bed, making endless hurried trips to our en suite.
+Obviously we'd eaten or drunk something suspect, but of course it was impossible to tell exactly what.
+India is a particularly unpleasant place to get gastric complications, because wherever you go people are spitting their pan in the street2, pissing on the pavement, cooking goodness knows what in smoky barbecues, and generally not helping the situation as you stumble down the street, clutching your guts.
+However, by this stage in my travels I've become pretty philosophical about illness, so when I woke up on the Monday, feeling much better, I decided to make my plans for the next few days.

 A cow on the platform at Khurda Road train station, Puri